JohannesStutz/100-days-of-code/r1-log.md

 ### R1D13
 Worked on the Be Productive project, the website blocker.
 I want to implement customization of the URLs via command line.
 So far not too much progress, learned about config files but I'm struggling with implementation.
 I don't get importing between modules...
 Will try refreshed tomorrow

+### R1D14
+Got the URL customization for Be Productive working!!
+It's getting more and more an actually useful tool.
+Still missing are notifications for Linux / Mac.
+Can't test those, unfortunately. [https://github.com/JohannesStutz/beproductive#be-productive](Readme)